SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 ## pinConfigure()
 pinConfigure is a somewhat ugly function to expose all options that can be configured on a per-pin basis.
 It is called as shown here; you can bitwise-or any number of the constants shown in the table below.
 All of those pin options will be configured as specified.
 Pin functions that don't have a corresponding option OR'ed into the second argument will not be changed.
 There are very few guard rails here: This function will happily enable pin interrupts that you don't have a handler for (but when they fire it'll crash the sketch), or waste power with pins driven low while connected to the pullup and so on.

 Thanks to the work of @MCUdude which I belatedly noticed in time for 1.5.0, we can instead separate these constants with commas, like arguments.
-This form often results in smaller binaries (!!)
+With only one or two  calls to pinConfigure, or with lots of calls to it, the commas compile significantly smaller.
+In the 3-6 call range though, if they're all bitwise OR's, they come out smaller.
+How strange.

 ```c++
 pinConfigure(PIN_PA4,(PIN_DIR_INPUT | PIN_PULLUP_ON | PIN_OUT_LOW | PIN_INLVL_TTL));